-Conservation subdivisions The purpose of a conservation subdivision is to protect natural resources while allowing for the maximum number of residences under current community zoning and subdivision regulations.
-Can be formalized within an ordinance.
-One of the more popular methods advocated by Randall Arendt is a four step process that identifies primary and secondary conservation areas, designs open space to protect them, arrange houses outside of those protected areas and finally lay out streets, lots and infrastructure.
-Minnesota Land Trust and University of Minnesota 2001. preserving openspace at the same density standard.
+Conservation subdivisions The purpose of a cons subdivision is to protect resources while allowin the maximum number residences under curre community zoning and subdivision regulations t natural ordinance. g for of nt One of the more popular methods advocated by Randal public use unless the developer/owners want it to be.
 It is not a panacea.
 Conservation subdivision design should take place with a planning framework and conservation goals in place.
 These subdivisions should connect to a broader network of conservation areas, if not a community will have a chopped up landscape.
 Conservations subdivisions not attached to already developed areas and not connected to services result in poor land use practices.
 May not provide any affordable housing.

-Center for Land Use Education

-IN THIS ISSUE:
+Center for Land Use Education IN THIS ISSUE:

 - AN INNOVATIVE TOOL FOR MANAGING RURAL RESIDENTIAL DEVELOPMENT: A LOOK AT CONSERVATION SUBDIVISIONS

 - WISCONSIN SUPREME COURT RULING: AGRICULTURAL USE VALUE ASSESSMENT

-- COURT OF APPEALS UPHOLDS

-RULES FOR PRIVATE ONSITE
+- COURT OF APPEALS UPHOLDS RULES FOR PRIVATE ONSITE WASTEWATER TREATMENT SYSTEMS

-WASTEWATER TREATMENT

-SYSTEMS

 - IMPERVIOUS SURFACE AN ENVIRONMENTAL INDICATOR

 - CALENDAR OF EVENTS

 - ARTICLE SUBMISSIONS

 - OUR STAFF

 - WHAT'S NEW AT THE CENTER

 - CONTACT US BY E-MAIL